 Under current Alameda County Health Orders, indoor museums are closed, with an undetermined opening date.
-Outdoor Visits to Heritage Park are allowed.
-While at the park visitors are required to maintain social distancing and wear a mask.
+Outdoor visits to Heritage Park are allowed.
+While in the park visitors are required to maintain social distancing and wear a mask.

 History of Heritage Park

 The significance of Heritage Park is that it sits at the crossroads of the Bay Area, at Dublin Boulevard and Donlon Way, dating back more than 200 years when Dublin served as the crossroads of two important stage couch routes - one from the Bay Area to Stockton and the other from Martinez to San Jose.
 The Alamilla Spring, located near Heritage Park in front of the Sofi Dublin Apartment buildings, provided a place for travelers to change horses and freshen up before continuing their journey.

 Building in the area began in 1835.
 Jose Maria Amador had been paid in land for his years of service as a Mexican soldier and as administrator of Mission San Jose.
 He received a land grant of 16,517 acres in the Amador-Livermore Valley.
 He built several adobe homes and many small buildings that were used as shops where his Native American workers made soap, blankets, shoes, farm tools, etc., for use on his ranch.
 Amador’s adobe buildings used to sit across the street from Heritage Park right were Sofi Dublin Apartments are now.